IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### Incitement
 Encouraging or inciting discrimination against men is prohibited.

+> All are entitled to equal protection against any discrimination in violation of this Declaration and against any incitement to such discrimination.
+UDHR Article 7

+> Discrimination also includes incitement to discriminate and harassment.
+ICESCR General Comment 20, paragraph 7

 ## Formal and Substantive Discrimination

 Formal discrimination is discrimination in laws and policy.